Research

 Although I am interested in all parts of the Earth system, I am primarily a geomorphologist, which means I tend to study processes occurring at or near the land surface.

-At Fort Lewis College, I am developing a student-centered research program wherein undergraduates will get hands-on experience doing original research on a variety of topics in geomorphology and environmental geology.
+At Fort Lewis College, I have built a student-centered research program wherein undergraduates will get hands-on experience doing original research on a variety of topics in geomorphology and environmental geology.
 Active research themes include (but are not limited to):

 -Collection and analysis of high-resolution topographic data for mapping and characterization of geomorphic hazards and processes (particularly landslides)